River Paddled: Popple

 Small side of the road parking area.
 Not a designated landing but before the bridge on river left is a good takeout spot.

-Here is information on stream gauge readings around the date of this paddle (Note: FR 2159 Bridge gauge, located 6 miles into paddling this section):
+Here is information on stream gauge readings around the date of this paddle (Note: FR 2159 Bridge gauge, located 5 miles upstream of this trip's put in.):

 |USGS Stream Gage Number||Discharge Rate||Gage Height||USGS Link|

 Our Experience Paddling This Segment of the Popple at These Levels